vikas2future/challenge-one/README.md

 For e.g. let var = [ { fName: 'tes-tFirst', lName: 'te--stLast' } ].
 Here the intention is to transform 'tes-tFirst' and 'te--stLast' values.
 - If the source array consist of elements which are primitive types like string, number, boolean, undefined and null they will not be transformed.
 - The javascript program will return the modified resultant array.
-- The ES6 syntax is been widely used.
+- The ES6 syntax is been widely used except export/import as jasmine/nodeJS does not support them by default.
-- The unit test are driven by Jasmine and nodeJS and does not require Karma test runner.
-This is to keep simplicity although in real world scenarios test runner like Karma are widely used.
+- The unit test are driven by Jasmine/nodeJS and does not require Karma test runner.
+This is to keep simplicity although in real world scenarios test runner like Karma is widely used.

 ## Tools